Rurucchi/Read.It/README.md

 # Read.IT

+⚠️ THIS PROJECT IS CURRENTLY UNDER DEVELOPMENT.
+IF ANY BUGS OR ERRORS OCCURS, PLEASE REPORT IT [HERE](https://github.com/Rurucchi/Read.It/issues) ⚠️

-Read.IT aims to be a middle ground between 4chan and Reddit
+Read.IT aims to be a middle ground between 4chan and Reddit.

-## Main features list
+## Main features list _(will update)_

+Possible features will be in italic

 - User CRUD & Authentication
 - Post submission
 - Upvotes and Comments
 - Topics
-- User notifications
+- _User notifications_
-- Password recovery by mail
+- _Password recovery by mail_

 ---